iot-esp32/with-dht22/README.md

 # Home IoT skeleton application

 ## About
-This project is a small code base that can be used for reading DHT22 sensors on ESP32 boards and sending the results to a MQTT server in JSON format.
+This project is a small code base that can be used for reading DHT22 sensors attached on ESP32 boards and sending the results to a MQTT server in JSON format.

 Included:
 1. code for ESP32 that: